-Season begins Monday of IHSA Week 6.
 Girls tennis is a challenging and rewarding lifetime sport at RHS but is growing rapidly.
-The team is open to all interested girls, Freshmen through Seniors.
-There is a full varsity and schedule and a partial Fresh/Soph schedule.
+The team is open to all interested girls, Freshmen through Seniors {previous experience is not necessary.
+There is a full 20 match/tournaments varsity/JV schedule along with a partial Fresh/Soph schedule.
+There are volunteer summer workouts available during June & July.